sdv-dev/SDV/docs/user_guides/single_table/custom_constraints.rst

 In some cases, the predefined constraints do not cover all your needs.
-In such scenarios, you can use ``CustomConstraint`` to define your own logic on how you would like to apply it to your data.
+In such scenarios, you can use ``CustomConstraint`` to define your own logic on how to constrain your data.
 There are three main functions that you can create:

 - ``transform`` which is responsible for the forward pass when using ``transform`` strategy.
+  Its main function is to change your data in a way that enforces the constraint.
 - ``reverse_transform`` which defines how to reverse the transformation of the ``transform``.
 - ``is_valid`` which indicates which rows satisfy the constraint and which ones do not.